Selling a property with tenants

 Selling a property when you have tenants in place can be a complicated process.
 Here’s what you need to do to ensure that the sale goes as smoothly as possible.

-Selling a tenanted property often makes financial sense for investors.
-Not only do you need to sell at the time that’s right for you in terms of the highest possible sale price, but continuing to receive rental income right up until the property sells can make a huge difference to your bottom line and ensure that you stay on top of investment loan repayments.
+Selling a tenanted property is a little more complicated than selling an empty property.
+Doing so often makes financial sense for investors: continuing to receive rental income right up until the property sells can make a huge difference to your bottom line and ensure that you stay on top of investment loan repayments.
 It’s also appealing to potential investors if a property already has tenants in it.

 Read on to discover the ins and outs of selling an investment property while you have tenants occupying your asset.